rumeshmohan/GroqWave-AI-Chatbot/readme.md

 ## Usage

-Once both servers are running, open your browser at `http://localhost:5173` (or your frontend port) to chat with GroqWave: Smooth AI Chats!
+Once both servers are running, open your browser at `http://localhost:5173` (or your frontend port) to chat with GroqWave AI Chatbot.

 ## License